simon-the-shark/BetterMemorySugarBot/README.md

  3. Click `Fork` button. (picture below)
  ![doc5](/readme-images/doc5.png)
 4. Click `F5` on your keyboard to refresh website.
+5. You have your own fork of repository now.
+Since now, do all instructions there.

 ### Creating Github account
 1. Go to this [link](https://github.com/join?source=header-home)